-If parents know their son is going to be absent they must let the School know by telephoning the AttendanceSecretary on +44 (0)1235 849031, or by emailing: attendance@abingdon.org.uk (and copy the email to their son's tutor), by 9.30 each morning.
-Parents should give their son's name and tutor group.
+If parents know their child is going to be absent they must let the School know by telephoning the AttendanceSecretary on +44 (0)1235 849031, or by emailing: attendance@abingdon.org.uk (and copy the email to their child's tutor), by 9.30 each morning.
+Parents should give their child's name and tutor group.

-If a boy fails to register, the School is obliged to ring the parents to ascertain the whereabouts of their son.
+If a student fails to register, the School is obliged to ring the parents to ascertain the whereabouts of their child.